rzgarespo/Ultimate-Godmode-Oscillator/README.md

 - Blue LSMA: A Blue LSMA plot above the 50 level indicates a bullish sentiment.
 It signifies that the underlying Simple Moving Average (SMA) (20MA) is moving upward, which can result in the expansion of the B-Bands.

-- Green Line: If the Green Line runs up to the 50 level, it indicates an increase in buying pressure and a potential upward move towards the Yellow B-Band Basis.
+- Green Line: If the Green Line runs up to the 50 level, it indicates an increase in buying pressure and a potential upward move towards the B-Band Basis (20MA).

 - White Energy: The White Energy, represented by the Gray "cloud," provides an indication of the strength of price moves.
 A downward movement of the White Energy, while the Red and Blue lines are above the 50 level, suggests a potential slowdown in the upward move.